 The Popular Mobilization Units are continuing to work at driving ISIS away from the Syria-Iraq border, and some PMU commanders are now talking about turning the border over to Iraqi border police once they’ve secured it.
 This would be a big step, considering that there are many players in the region who are worried that the PMU is trying to seize control of the border so as to basically hand it over to Iran.
 There’s also been talk of the PMUs crossing the border to help Syrian President Bashar al-Assad, but their commanders say they would only do this if given the OK from Baghdad, and Baghdad is unlikely to give it because doing so would risk upsetting Washington.

 The Kurdistan Regional Government says it will hold an independence referendum this fall, but it has a number of issues to iron out before that can happen.
-Most immediately, differences between Iraqi Kurdistan’s two main political parties, the Kurdistan Democratic Party (KDP) and the Patriotic Union of Kurdistan (PUK), need to be ironed out.
+Most immediately, differences between Iraqi Kurdistan’s political parties need to be ironed out.
 The KRG says it would like Baghdad’s approval before holding the referendum, and you get the sense that Prime Minister Haider al-Abadi is hoping that internal Kurdish disagreements, or resistance from other regional powers to an independent Kurdistan, will derail this effort before he has to weigh in.
 Baghdad opposes Kurdish independence but doesn’t really have the capability to do anything to prevent it.

 Syria’s civil war is nowhere near over, but with almost all the action having shifted elsewhere the AP reports that life in Damascus is starting to look more normal: